GuildOfWeavers/AirScript/AirAssembly.md

 The meaning of the components in the above example is as follows:

 * [Field declaration](#Field-declaration) specifies the finite field to be used for all arithmetic operations.
+  * In the example, we use a prime field with modulus 2<sup>128</sup> - 9 * 2<sup>32</sup> + 1
 * [Constant declarations](#Constant-declarations) define a set of constants that can be used in transition function and constraint evaluator.
+  * In the example, we define a single constant which is equal to scalar value `3`.
+The index of the constant is 0.
 * [Static registers](#Static-registers) describe logic for building static registers, including logic for interpreting inputs.
+  * In the example, we define a single static register.
 * [Transition function](#Transition-function) describes state transition logic for the computation.
+  * In the example, the transition function
 * [Constraint evaluator](#Constraint-evaluator) describes algebraic relation between steps of the computation.
 * [Export declarations](#Export-declarations) define endpoints which can be used to compose the computation with other computations.